Short: (1940) In a moment of weakness, a frustrated guy wishes springs never existed … a wish he soon regrets.

 • Fave riff in the short: “Guns, huh?”

-• Incidentally, I mailed a copy of this short to the Springs Manufacturing Association in hopes they would reply with something funny to say about it, or might even know the history or background of the short.
+• Many years ago, I mailed a copy of this short to the Springs Manufacturing Association in hopes they would reply with something funny to say about it, or might even know the history or background of the short.
 I never heard back.

 • Callbacks: “Jeeeeeeed!”
-“The monster called Gamera is destroying the city.”
+(The Leech Woman) “The monster called Gamera is destroying the city.”

 • Naughty riff: “Mother!
 That’s private!”
 Also: “See?
 It’s not true that I can’t get wood.”